 From looking at this data, can you see any kind of annual pattern?
 That is, are deliveries of railcars cyclical - higher at certain parts of the year, lower at other parts?
 Is there any sort of pattern across years, say, up and down every five years?
 Regardless of patterns, is there any general trend going up, down, or flat?

 Blindly attempting a quantitative forecast without having a feel for these sorts of issues is pointless.
 You should look at a visual plot of historical sales, and then you need to assess two factors: patterns and trends.
 For any patterns and trends that you see, what time period is relevant in using these to make a forecast?
 At what point does older data lose its value in assisting you to make a forecast?
 Importantly, what factors in the external environment have a bearing on a forecast?

 Click on the following links to see interactive spreadsheets and plots:

 [These will only work with MS Excel.
-I believe that they won't work in versions older than 2003.
-Use the school computer lab to view them if you experience any troubles.]
+I created these with the latest version and don't yet know how they will work in older versions.
+Use the school computer lab if you experience any troubles.]

 On each spreadsheet, you will see a slider.
 Move it to change the value of n on a moving average forecast and to change the value of alpha on an exponential smoothing forecast.
 Each of these smoothes the data, useful in helping to find a pattern when the data is "noisy".